Togo (2022) Review – A Gritty and Underwhelming Character Study

 Caetano’s gritty character study has a stoic and effective turn from Diego Alsono.
 If only Togo‘s third act wasn’t such an underwhelming conclusion.

-Netflix continues to offer a buffet of films from around the world — the streaming giant’s next latest is Togo (2022), the first original film in the country of Uruguay.
-This Spanish-language film heavily incorporates changing trends in the region and a healthy amount of afro-Uruguayan influences.
+Netflix’s Togo is the first original film in Uruguay.
+This Spanish-language film heavily incorporates changing trends in the region and a healthy amount of Afro-Uruguayan influences.
 However, at the story’s heart is a character study on aging, community, and the power of determination.
 If only Togo weren’t such an underwhelming experience, we might have had something truly extraordinary.

 Overall, I’m on the fence about Caetano’s gritty character study with a stoic and effective turn from Diego Alsono.
 Togo can be an absorbing and suspenseful ride.
 And there’s nothing wrong with a film being hopeful, especially in this case.
 However, if you’re going to get your hands dirty, you’re walking away without some dirt under your fingernails.